 These fundamental patterns of self-similarity, from the cellular level to the galaxies, are powerful examples of what ancient sages and alchemists called the Correspondence Principle; often formulated: “as above, so below.”
 The microcosm replicates the macrocosm.
 Recent discoveries of fractal mathematics and holography constitute a modern scientific re-discovery of this ancient Correspondence Principle.

 What do you mean by the term “fractal”?

 A fractal is a mathematical geometric structure that contains mirror images or replicas of itself on smaller scales.
-It is something like a set of Russian dolls, in which each doll contains a set of smaller similar dolls, except that in the mathematical case, the self-repeating process continues on smaller scales forever.
+A fractal is generated by repeated application of a single mathematical formula, or ‘fractal seed’ formula.
+Fractal structures resemble a set of Russian dolls, in which each doll contains a set of smaller similar dolls, except that in the mathematical case, this self-replicating process continues forever on ever smaller scales.
 The miniature replicas, even though millions of times smaller than the original, contain all the complexity and intricate structure of the original.

 Fractals are not a human invention; they are an inherent property of numbers themselves.
 Fractals existed long before the creation of the earth and humanity, but science only discovered them 30 years ago, when computers became sophisticated enough to reveal them.

 Fractal patterns are found throughout nature, such as tree branches, lightning, coastlines, galaxies, as well as in the human body: the respiratory system, circulatory system, and nervous system.

 How does the science of fractal geometry and holography relate to ancient wisdom, alchemy, and spirituality?